 Best date spot

-The 21c Museum Hotel penguins waddled east from Louisville to Lexington earlier this year, turning in their red hue for a UK-appropriate blue, and setting up shop in the old National Bank building on West Main St. This award-winning chain of boutique hotels and contemporary art museums is entirely unique, and the Lexington location’s Lockbox restaurant is no exception.
-Order a cocktail and wander the museum galleries before dining on chef Jonathan Searle’s grilled hog chop and house-made Toulouse sausages.
+The suits from 21c Museum Hotel shuffled east from Louisville to Lexington over two years ago, turning in their red hue for a UK-appropriate blue (University of Kentucky, not England) and setting up shop in the old National Bank building on West Main St. This award-winning chain of boutique hotels and contemporary art museums is entirely unique, and the Lexington location’s Lockbox restaurant is no exception.
+Order a cocktail and wander the museum galleries before dining on chef Jonathan Searle’s cast iron hog chop and chicken-fried pork cheeks.